fx-bricks/pfx-brick-cpp/doc/index.rst

 PFx Brick C++ API
 =================

-The **pfxbrick** python package provides an easy to use API for communicating with USB attached PFx Bricks.
+The **pfxbrick** C++ API provides an easy to use library for communicating with USB attached PFx Bricks.
 The API provides the following capabilities:

 * Enumeration of PFx Bricks, session open/close with specific PFx Brick